Cyprus : The story of Maria and Nicos of Trachoni near Kythrea

 Unfortunately from April 1955 Cyprus was plunged into turmoil and their happiness soon turned to anxiety.
 EOKA, an organisation fighting for the island’s union (Enosis) to Greece began its armed campaign against the British.
 The effect this had upon the lives of the ordinary Cypriots, Greek and Turkish alike, was traumatic.
 Curfews, roadblocks and disruptions of people going about their ordinary lives were affected.
 Nico’s life in particular was hard hit.
 Having to travel to Nicosia the capital every day became a time consuming affair, not only for him but for his friends to whom he often gave a lift into town.
 After all, cars were not so common in 1950’s Cyprus.
 British troops would stop any car to search for hidden weapons, while EOKA targeted many that seemed unsympathetic to the Enosis cause.

-In spite of the granting of independence to Cyprus by Britain, Cyprus in the early 1960s was an island in political and economic turmoil.
-Many Cypriots were migrating to the UK and Nico, also decided that it was time to leave Cyprus and start a new life in England, as so too did many Cypriots in that time.
+In spite of the granting of independence to Cyprus by Britain, Cyprus in the early 1960’s was an island in political and economic turmoil.
+Many Cypriots were migrating to the UK and Nico, also decided that it was time to leave Cyprus and start a new life in England, as did many Cypriots at that time.